td-org-uit-no/assignment-template-typst/README.md

 # assignment-template-typst

-This repository provides a simple Typst template for writing your Assignments at UiT (The Arctic University of Tromsø).
+This repository provides a simple Typst template for writing your Assignments at UiT (The Arctic University of Norway).
 The template is _supercharged_ with the [typst](https://typst.app/home) language, which is a simple and powerful language for writing scientific documents.

 > [!NOTE]
 > This is only a template.
 You have to adapt the template to your current assignment!